dmbarbour/awelon/AboutABC.md

 ### Annotations as Capabilities

 Annotations are expressed as capability text using prefix `&` as in `{&asynch}`.
-Annotations must not impact the observable, formal semantics of a program.
-Annotations may suggest or hint at performance attributes, but not enforce any properties.
-Despite these limitations, annotations are potentially useful for many ad-hoc purposes:
+Annotations must not impact the observable, formal semantics of a valid program - i.e. a valid program should behave equivalently if any given annotation is removed.
+However, annotations are useful for debugging, performance suggestions, and to help identify invalid programs.

-* suggest a block compute lazily
-* suggest use of lazy, strict, or parallel evaluation
+* suggest use of parallel evaluation; `{&asynch}`
-* suggest blocks be computed on GPU or FPGA
+* suggest dynamic compilation of a block; `{&compile}`
 * suggest use of memoization or caching
-* suggest specialization or JIT of a constructed block
-* provide hints for proving safety or termination
+* hints for typing safety or proving termination
-* assert properties inaccessible to `K`, e.g. purity of a block or equivalence of two blocks.
+* assert structural equivalence of two values; `{&≡}`
-* improve blame, error, or warning messages; add a warning
+* improve blame, error, and warning messages
-* track locations in original source code
-* debugger support - breakpoints, location info, console traces
+* breakpoints, location info, console traces

-When an ABC subsystem doesn't understand an annotation, it should ignore it (treat it as an identity operator) rather than raise an error.
-If part of an ABC processing pipeline, it should pass the annotation on unchanged since it might be meaningful in a later stage.
-Annotations may be removed when aggressively optimizing.
+The intention with annotations is that they can be rather ad-hoc, and that ABC runtimes may ignore those it does not recognize.
+When processing ABC through optimization pipelines, unrecognized annotations should generally be passed forward.

 ### Spatial-Temporal Types and Capabilities

-ABC is designed for RDP, and RDP's design leverages a model of spatial-temporal types to support modeling of overlay networks, heterogeneous computation, and distributed systems.
+ABC is designed for RDP, and RDP's design leverages a model of spatial-temporal types in a context of programming overlay networks, heterogeneous computing, and distributed systems.
+For security reasons, these spatial-temporal types cannot be directly observed or manipulated by ABC primitives.
+However, they may be influenced or observed by capability invocations.

 A 'spatial' type is essentially a description of *where* a value is.
 This includes physical locations with varying precision - server, client, GPU, FPGA, specific threads.
 Additionally, virtual or logical locations may be modeled to simplify reasoning about interactions between subprograms, or to model staging or pipelines.

 A 'temporal' type is a description of *when* a value can be observed, and might be described as a rational number of seconds from program start.
 Temporal types are useful to control reactive feedback loops and to understand and manage latencies in distributed systems.
 Upper bounds - expirations - are also useful.
 They help model timeout protocols, control distribution, and interact in interesting ways with substructural types.

-Manipulations of spatial and temporal types are effectful and are performed through capabilities.
-Consequently, the exact model can be a matter of convention apart from ABC's definition.
+The space-time model is a matter of convention, with a de-facto standard that is not part of ABC's definition.
+It is enforced through the capabilities protocols.
 My current vision has the following characteristics:

-1. Adding two numbers, comparing two values, etc. typically requires they coexist in space-time.
+1. Adding two numbers, comparing two values, quoting a structure, etc. requires all inputs coexist in space-time.
 Some delay for adding or comparing numbers may be implicit, but movement is generally explicit.
-2. Distribution of values (operator `D`) across a sum type are often constrained based on where the values are located or where the sum type may be observed.
-Conversely, location may contribute to compatibility of values on merge (operator `M`).
-3. Temporal manipulations use a monotonic 'temporal cursor' metaphor.
-This cursor is a non-linear capability that may be advanced incrementally then applied to various values, delaying them or dooming them to expire.
-There may also be a method to synchronize cursors.
-4. Spatial manipulations are specific and absolute, i.e. representing specific edges in a directed connectivity graph, not just 'goto location'.
-They may also be restricted on temporal coordinate.
-Constraints on connectivity are useful for staging, security, and modeling complex physical systems.
-5. Capabilities to manipulate spatial-temporal attributes are separate from capabilities to observe/introspect the same.
-This restriction on information is useful for security and portability reasons.
+2. Temporal manipulations use a 'temporal cursor' concept: rather than delaying values directly, you advance values to a cursor, which can be manipulated independently.
+(The idea is to maximize idempotence and commutativity of delay operations.)
+3. New substructural types may be introduced, notably *expiration* for blocks.
+A block can be marked for expiration, such that it is an error to apply it after a known point in time.
+For relevant blocks, it may further be an error to delay it beyond that point.
+Similarly, blocks may be specific to location.
+4. Spatial manipulations are very specific, i.e. each capability representing a *directed edge* between spaces in a connectivity graph.
+Developers can constrain the connectivity graph in useful ways, e.g. to enforce staging of computation.
+5. For security reasons, reflection on spatial-temporal types is separate from distribution and manipulation.
+In general, we don't want most code to be sensitive to where it executes.

 The intention is that these capabilities are distributed *statically*, i.e. using partial evaluation or a staged model, such that the spatial-temporal information is available at compile-time.
 Also, while spatial-temporal types and capabilities are intended primarily for RDP, I expect they would be useful for imperative programming.

-*NOTE:* Spatial manipulations in distributed systems must admit the possibility of non-deterministic disruption.
-In many cases, it is useful to model a 'connection' or channel in order to better control how partial failures are observed.
-Appropriate protocols may be enforced by substructural types.
+*NOTE:* Distributed systems must admit the possibility of non-deterministic disruption.
+In many cases, it can be useful to model distribution capabilities as having the possibility of failure.

 *NOTE:* Physical resources are almost always location specific, and must be manipulated from the right location.
-Accessing the location can potentially be conflated with acquisition of the resource.
+The idea is to put code near the resource, rather than to remotely manipulate it.

 ### Uniqueness Types and Capabilities